microsoft/bedrock/docs/azure-simple/README.md

 To see the changes as Flux picks them up and deploys them, open a bash command window and navigate to the `bedrock/cluster/environments/azure-simple` directory.

-Get your Flux namespace by running: `KUBECONFIG=./output/bedrock_kube_config kubectl get po --all-namespaces`
+Get your Flux pod name by running: `KUBECONFIG=./output/bedrock_kube_config kubectl get pod -n flux`

+Copy the name of the pod (the one that is not memcached).

-Then run the command: `KUBECONFIG=./output/bedrock_kube_config kubectl logs -f po/flux-5897d4679b-tckth --namespace=flux`.
+Then run the command: `KUBECONFIG=./output/bedrock_kube_config kubectl logs -f <Flux-pod-name> --namespace=flux`.
 This will display a running log of the deployment.

 Now, push or drop the myWebApp.yaml file to the empty repo created under the previous heading [Set Up Flux Manifest Repository](#set-up-flux-manifest-repository).
 You can click `Upload files` on the GitHub repo page and drop the .yaml file: